stackhpc/a-universe-from-nothing/README.rst

 For this workshop, we require the use of a single server, configured as a *seed hypervisor*.
-This server should be a bare metal node or VM running Rocky 9, with the following minimum requirements:
+This server should be a bare metal node or VM running Ubuntu Jammy or Rocky 9, with the following minimum requirements:

 * 32GB RAM
 * 80GB disk